-All winter volunteers must become members of Friends of Spannocchia 30 volunteer-level membership, good for one year) and WWOOF Italia (€35 for one year).
+All apprentices must become members of Friends of Spannocchia (\$30 apprentice-level membership, good for one year) and WWOOF Italia (€35 for one year).
 Membership prices are subject to change.
 WWOOF Italia membership also acts as a basic health insurance while working on the farm.
 You are responsible for arranging your own travel to and from Siena, Italy at the beginning and end of the session.